chrisknepper/android-messages-desktop/README.md

 <a href="#"><img src="assets/screenshots/windows.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>
 <a href="#"><img src="assets/screenshots/mac.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>

-### Disclaimer: I have not tested this at all because Google has still not made the web messages feature available to me.
+### Disclaimer: I have ~~not~~ barely tested this at all because Google has still not made the web messages feature available to me.
+I rooted my old Nexus 5X to force-enable the feature so I could make sure the syncing worked, as seen in the screenshots above.

 Inspired by: